7 Responses That Make Your Kids Stop Talking To You

 child sitting on floor angry text on image reads:7 Responses That Make Your Kids Stop Talking To You

-What parents should never say to their child?
+What are things parents should never say to their children?
 Think about what is offensive to you as you share something with a friend or family member.
 Are you guilty of those same offenses when your kids talk to you about things?
-I think we are all guilty of these things occasionally, but when done repeatedly, it can cause damage in our relationships.
-So often I hear from parents “my teenage son won’t talk to me” or “my daughter doesn’t talk to me anymore” and my heart breaks for them.

 To help you avoid this, I want to first start by addressing two things to avoid when you are communicating with your child of any age: